Women IN Whiskey

 6:00 PM-9:00 PM

-LOCATION: Holiday Inn & Suites Nashville DOWNTOWN - ConvENTION CENTER
+LOCATION: Holiday Inn & Suites Nashville DOWNTOWN - CONVENTION CENTER 415 4th Ave S Nashville, TN

 Bring your friends for a perfect Girls Night Out (but NOT just for women).
 This is a stellar lineup for networking, mingling with other ladies in the Nashville area, food, live music, whiskey and bourbon tasting.....

-A very unique opportunity to meet six women at the top of their game producing American whiskey moderated by Straight Up 615’s, Cary Ann Fuller, Thursday, September 12th from 6 PM to 9 PM.
+Meet six women at the top of their game producing American whiskey moderated by Straight Up 615’s, Cary Ann Fuller, Thursday, September 12th from 6 PM to 9 PM.
 These industry leading ladies will be talking about their products as they are sampled, explaining the processes they use, the creative drive behind their creations and other insider observations that can only be gleaned from personal experience.
 These ladies certainly have the experience and the portfolios to prove it!
 Make sure to secure your seat for this fabulous evening of cocktails, food and music soon!
-There will be limited VIP tickets available that include the opportunity to pick out the Corkdorks Single barrel selection with Allisa Henley, of Sazerac at Tennessee, so make sure you act now to secure your place at this historic event.

 Expect a lively discussion from the moderated panel and samples of the products from each panelist’s distillery.
 Appearing this year: